Rusu0221/Pastebin-Clone/README.md

-# Pastebin-Clone with React.js - Express.js - MongoDB
+# Pastebin-Clone with React.js - Express.js - MongoDB and styling with Chakra UI